alexanderdou/alexanderdou.github.io/_posts/2020-05-20-FB-eCommerce.md

 There are three big parts:
 1. **eCommerce (which we'll focus on in this article)**
-2. Signalling as a Service
+2. Signalling as a Service (you can skip ahead to that in [Supreme Shows Us the Way](https://alexanderdou.com/blog/2020/05/29/FB-eCommerce-pt2))
-3. Strategic footholds against competitors
+3. Strategic footholds against competitors (you can skip to [Gee, Brain.
+What are we going to do tonight?](https://alexanderdou.com/blog/2020/07/01/FB-eCommerce-pt3))

 These three components are related, and excelling in one gives you advantages in the other, but are meaty and discrete enough that we can tackle them in multiple articles.

 ## Facebook and eCommerce: a long time in the works
 It should go without saying, but Products take a long time to build.

-Hofstadter's Law says: It always takes longer than you expect, even when you take into account Hofstadter's Law.
+**Hofstadter's Law says: It always takes longer than you expect, even when you take into account Hofstadter's Law.**

 My wild guess is that Facebook first conceived of this plan 5-7 years ago, and yesterday was Day 1 of when the clock actually started on "Facebook as an eCommerce platform".